ChillGenXer/sapiens-server/README.md

 ./sapiens.sh **start** - starts your world in the background.
 ./sapiens.sh **console** - Bring the running world's console.
 To exit without stopping the server hold CTRL and type A D.
 ./sapiens.sh **stop** - stops your world.
+./sapiens.sh **hardstop** - Stops your world and cancels autorestart.
 ./sapiens.sh **restart** - Basically a stop, wait, and then a start.
 Good to use if things are getting laggy.
 ./sapiens.sh **upgrade** - This will update you to the latest version of the Sapiens server."
 ./sapiens.sh **backup** - Stops the world and backs it up to the backup folder."